adc0032/UtilityBloodTranscriptomes/README.md

 # Utility of Blood Transcriptomes Directory

 ### Background
-Waits (2019) *The utility of reptile blood transcriptomes in molecular ecology* discussing the usefulness of transcriptomic data.
+Waits (2019) *The utility of reptile blood transcriptomes in molecular ecology* discusses the usefulness of transcriptomic data in molecular ecology research.
 I am assembling mitochondrial genomes from the data submitted on NCBI project **SRP135786**.

 I am using `MitoZ` (Meng 2019) as a preliminary mode of mitogenome assembly.